jpsingleton/Huxley/README.md

 Huxley is a [CORS](http://enable-cors.org/) enabled JSON [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) proxy for the UK National Rail Enquires Live Departure Board [SOAP](http://harmful.cat-v.org/software/xml/soap/simple) [API](http://www.nationalrail.co.uk/46391.aspx) (Darwin).

+Huxley is being _actively_ developed.
+If you want to be informed of updates when they are released then watch the project on GitHub and/or **[follow me on Twitter](https://twitter.com/shutdownscanner)**.

+---

 [SOAP](http://harmful.cat-v.org/software/xml/soap/simple) is a pain to use (you have to POST specially crafted XML) so this proxy allows you to GET nicely formatted JSON instead ([REST](https://en.wikipedia.org/wiki/Representational_state_transfer)).
 It also adds [CORS](http://enable-cors.org/) headers so you can access it with JavaScript from a different domain.

 Huxley also has a built in CRS code lookup API so you can search for station names from your app.
 You can also use station names directly in any query.
 The codes are automatically kept up to date from the official sources.